simonpj/www.peytonjones.org/_documentation/Add-New-Page.md

 When within the **_pages** folder, select **Add File > Create a New File** on the right hand side of the page.
 Follow the following naming conventions for your publication post:

 - Each page should be titled appropriately
-- Make sure to include ".md" in the title to ensure the file is using the markdown format.
+- Make sure to include ".md" in the title to ensure the file is using the Markdown format.

 ### Step 3

-After naming the file, paste the template into the code box (name!).
+After naming the file, paste the template into the code block.
 You should see the following front matter, followed by space to add the content.

     ---
     <!--# layout -- >